Gajanthan075/Employee_Shift_Managent/README.md

 ---
 ## 🚀 Deployment

-You can access the live project here: [Live Demo](https://profound-daifuku-b10d06.netlify.app/)
+You can access the live project here(Frontend only): [Live Demo](https://profound-daifuku-b10d06.netlify.app/)

 ## 🔧 Setup & Installation